Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 What does hypervigilance feel like?

-Hypervigilance feels like being very anxious and nervous about those things you’re hyperaware about.
+Hypervigilance feels like being very anxious and nervous about those things you’re hyperaware of.

 Physical responses of hyperarousal